braze-inc/braze-docs/_docs/_user_guide/engagement_tools/landing_pages/drag_and_drop.md

 ## Considerations

-- The landing page body size can be a maximum of 1 MB.
+- The landing page body size can be up to 1 MB.

 ## Frequently asked questions